Mulberry Downs Quarry: History

 The mine was part of the Lanhydrock estate, and there was sporadic mining between 1859 and 1916 with a total of 1350 LT of tin being produced in this period.

-Although the mine is opencast, two level/adits were driven to the base of the quarry, however the current depth of the workings is consistent with the water table measured at nearby boreholes and as there is not any record of an engine house or pump at the mine it is unclear whether these were effective in increasing the depth that mining could take place.
+Although the mine is opencast, two level adits were driven to the base of the quarry to transfer ore to a nearby crushing mill.
+The current depth of the workings is consistent with the water table measured at nearby boreholes; there is not any record of an engine house or pump at the mine it is unclear whether these were effective in increasing the depth that mining could take place.

 Geology

 The quarry runs almost directly north-south, and follows veins of selenium and iron that run through the middle devonian bedrock.
 Modern boreholes taken in the area reveal Cassiterite immediately below the soil, with manganese over 100 foot below and immediately above an iron-bearing layer.
 Below 350 foot there are also ores of arsenic and copper.